Detailed content of our market study

 2.2 France's favourite types of sushi

-There are many different types of sushi, and it's difficult to assess the breakdown of sales for each type of product.
-However, the graph below shows the appreciation of the French for each product.
+There are many different types of sushi, and it is difficult to assess the distribution of sales of each type ...

-In order to identify the customer profile of fast-food sushi chains, we rely on an Opinionway survey carried out in March **** on the favorite brands of the French.
-Unfortunately, only two sushi brands are included in this survey: Sushi Shop and Planet Sushi, but this will enable us to identify the ...
+In order to identify the customer profile of fast-food sushi chains, we have drawn on an Opinionway survey carried out in **** on the favorite brands of the French.
+Unfortunately, only two sushi brands are included in this survey: Sushi Shop and Planet Sushi, but this will enable us to identify the main characteristics of their customers, which are undoubtedly found among customers of other sushi restaurant chains.

 3 Market structure